cloudflare/cloudflare-docs/content/workers/runtime-apis/html-rewriter.md

 Since Cloudflare performs zero-copy streaming parsing, text chunks are not the same thing as text nodes in the lexical tree.
 A lexical tree text node can be represented by multiple chunks, as they arrive over the wire from the origin.

 Consider the following markup: `<div>Hey.
 How are you?</div>`.
 It is possible that the Workers script will not receive the entire text node from the origin at once; instead, the `text` element handler will be invoked for each received part of the text node.
-For example, the handler might be invoked with `“Hey.
-How ”,` then `“are you?”`.
-When the last chunk arrives, the text’s `lastInTextNode` property will be set to `true`.
+For example, the handler might be invoked with `"Hey.
+How ",` then `"are you?"`.
+When the last chunk arrives, the text's `lastInTextNode` property will be set to `true`.
 Developers should make sure to concatenate these chunks together.

 #### Properties